 - Bachelor of Health Sciences (BHSc) in Diagnostic Radiography - Bachelor of Health Sciences (BHSc) in Diagnostic Sonography - Bachelor of Health Sciences (BHSc) in Nuclear Medicine - Bachelor of Health Sciences (BHSc) in Radiotherapy

-Note: BHSc in Nuclear Medicine and BHSc in Radiotherapy are staggered offerings.
+Note: BHSc in Nuclear Medicine is staggered offerings.
 This means that there will be no student intake in 2018.

 Diagnostic Radiography